-55. ECF-supported programs should be underpinned by a thorough DSA to inform the elaboration of medium-term debt strategies and fiscal frameworks.
+58. ECF-supported programs should be underpinned by a thorough DSA to inform the elaboration of medium-term debt strategies and fiscal frameworks.
 Country teams should engage with the authorities in the preparation of DSAs, discuss the results, and share the final files with the relevant officials.
 DSAs for most LICs are usually prepared jointly with the World Bank, and country teams should also involve other relevant Multilateral Development Banks (MDBs).
-Joint DSAs are required for PRGT-eligible IDA-only countries; for LICs that are not IDA-only, close consultation with the Bank is recommended.
+Joint DSAs are required for all PRGT-eligible countries that also have access to IDA resources; in those cases where PRGT-eligible countries have durable and substantial access to market financing, Fund staff may deem it more appropriate to instead produce a DSA using the template for market access countries, in such cases, close consultation with the Bank is recommended.

-56. A fully elaborated DSA is required at least once every three years, with shorter annual updates in the interim years possible in the absence of significant changes in the macroeconomic and financial environment.
+59. A fully elaborated DSA is required at least once every three years, with shorter annual updates in the interim years possible in the absence of significant changes in the macroeconomic and financial environment.
 Full DSAs should be prepared in periods of heightened domestic, external, or global risk.
 The precise timing of a DSA may be driven by program requirements.
 In particular, the design of debt limits under an ECF arrangement is systematically related to the assessment of countries' debt vulnerabilities (see Appendix II).
 Also, as discussed above, the determination of access to the Fund's concessional resources needs to take account of the country's debt vulnerabilities based on the most recent DSA, and a DSA (or DSA update) may need to be prepared for higher access financing requests (augmentation or new arrangement).
 In cases where a DSA is required outside the regular joint Bank-Fund DSA cycle, a DSA update may be prepared unilaterally by Fund staff drawing on a prior full joint Fund-Bank DSA as long as a joint DSA was prepared recently and the analysis would not result in a change of the risk of debt distress rating.

-57. DSAs for LICs should be presented as self-contained documents (see Appendix I).
+60. DSAs for LICs should be presented as self-contained documents (see Appendix I).
 They should normally be prepared using the LIC Debt Sustainability Framework (DSF), although for countries with durable and substantial access to market financing, the template designed for middle-income countries can be used instead.
-The analysis includes three components:45
+The analysis includes three components:57